cjlee112/pygr/doc/rest/tutorials/annotation.rst

   argument, we make it create a Python shelve disk file to store the dictionary.

-* The :meth:`add_homology()` method takes a sequence or string argument, and performs a homology search against ``genome``.
-This requires that our ``genome`` provide a method attribute matching our search name ('megablast'), which must return an alignment object.
-For a :class:`BlastDB` object we could use either its :meth:`blast` or :meth:`megablast` methods.
+* The :meth:`add_homology()` method takes a sequence or string argument, and performs a homology search using the *search* argument (``megablast``), which when called must return an alignment object.
   Since we have provided an *id*, it will be used as the id for the annotation.
-The remaining arguments are passed to the homology search and filtering functions; see the :class:`BlastDB` and :meth:`NLMSASlice.keys` documentation for full details of the options you can use.
+The remaining arguments are passed to the homology search and filtering functions; see the :class:`MegablastMapping` and :meth:`NLMSASlice.keys` documentation for full details of the options you can use.
 These specific arguments indicate that only the top hit should be processed (maxseq=1), that it must have at least 98\% identity to the